A characterization of absolutely dilatable Schur multipliers: Dilations

 (2) If $J\colon M\to \M$ is a $w^*$-continuous trace preserving unital $*$-homomorphim, then $M$ can be regarded (through $J$) as a von Neumann subalgebra of $\M$ whose trace $\tau_M$ is the restriction of $\tau_{\mathcal M}$.
 In this respect, $J_1^*\colon\M \to M$ is the natural conditional expectation onto $M$ (see e.g. \cite[Proposition V.2.36]{Tak}).
 In particular, $J_1^*$ is positive, trace preserving and unital.

 (3) If $T\colon M\to M$ is absolutely dilatable, then $T$ is necessarily positive, trace preserving and unital.
 This follows from the factorization $T=J_1^*UJ$ and the previous paragraph.

 (4) Assume that $(M,\tau_M)$ is normalized.
-According to \cite[Theorem 4.4]{HM}, an operator $T\colon M\to M$ is factorisable with respect to $\tau_M$, in the sense of \cite{AD}, if and only if it is absolutely dilatable and the tracial von Neumann algebra $(\M,\tau_{\mathcal M})$ in Definition \ref{2Dil0} can be chosen normalized.
-Thus, absolute dilatability should be regarded as a non-normalized version of factorisability.
+According to \cite[Theorem 4.4]{HM}, an operator $T\colon M\to M$ is factorizable with respect to $\tau_M$, in the sense of \cite{AD}, if and only if it is absolutely dilatable and the tracial von Neumann algebra $(\M,\tau_{\mathcal M})$ in Definition \ref{2Dil0} can be chosen normalized.
+Thus, absolute dilatability should be regarded as a non-normalized version of factorizability.

 (5) A von Neumann algebra $M$ has a separable predual if and only if there exists a separable Hibert space $H$ such that $M\subset B(H)$ as a von Neumann subalgebra. \end{remark}

 Let $(M,\tau_M)$ be a tracial von Neumann algebra, let $1\leq p<\infty$ and let $T_0\colon L^p(M,\tau_M)\to L^p(M,\tau_M)$ be a contraction.
 As indicated in the introduction, we say that $T_0$ admits an isometric $p$-dilation if there exist another tracial von Neumann algebra $(\M,\tau_{\mathcal M})$, an isometry $J_0\colon L^p(M,\tau_M)\to L^p(\M,\tau_{\mathcal M})$, an isometric isomorphism $U_0\colon L^p(\M,\tau_{\mathcal M})\to L^p(\M,\tau_{\mathcal M})$ and a contraction $Q_0\colon L^p(\M,\tau_{\mathcal M}) \to L^p(M,\tau_M)$ such that $T_0^k=Q_0U_0^kJ_0$ for all $k\geq 0$.